-Trent University – a leader in environmental education and research since its inception in 1964.
+Trent University – a leader in environmental education and research since 1964.

 Trent University has one of the largest Environmental & Life Sciences graduate programs in Canada, with over 175 grad students per year – a huge source of market-ready graduates for full-time work or students looking for co-op programs and undergraduate student internships.

 More than 70 faculty conduct research related to the environment and bio-sciences.

 Peterborough-Kawarthas-Haliburton has been designated as a Regional Centre of Expertise (RCE) on Education for Sustainable Development by the United Nations University as endorsed by UNESCO – just one of 8 RCEs in all of Canada!

 Peterborough & the Kawarthas is home to innovative minds & startups that are changing the way that communities across Canada and throughout the world think about wastewater management.
 At Cleantech Commons you will be in good company to problem solve.

 Additionally, Cleantech Commons is all about offering the infrastructure and support for innovative projects at every stage of development and involving partners from both the business and the academic community.

 In addition to being co-located with Trent University’s Water Quality Centre, which offers analytical services and mass spectrometer training courses to researchers, government agencies and private companies, Cleantech Commons is located in close proximity to the Centre for Alternative Wastewater Treatment at Fleming College – an internationally-recognized research institution, with a long list of companies supported as they take their innovations from discovery to commercialization.